semaphoreci/semaphore/docs/docs/reference/semaphore-cli.md

 The `--follow` flag is particularly useful in the following two cases:

 - If you want to look at how a build is advancing without using the Semaphore UI
-- If you want to be notified when pipeline is done (e.g. in shell scripts).
+- If you want to be notified when the pipeline is done (e.g. in shell scripts).

 ## Working with workflows

-This section describes in detail how to create, edit, and rebuild workflows using the Semaphore CLI
+This section describes in detail how to create, edit, and rebuild workflows using the Semaphore CLI.

 ### sem get workflows {#sem-get-workflows}